SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 ## Singleton design pattern

-Singleton pattern is one of the most used creational design pattern
+Singleton pattern is one of the most used creational design patterns

-A concept of singleton class is a class that have only one object at a time.
+A concept of the singleton class is a class that has only one object at a time.

-Difference between normal class and singleton class is that we use constructor to initialize normal class, whereas for singleton class we use the method `getInstance()`
+The difference between a normal class and a singleton class is that we use a constructor to initialize the normal class, whereas for a singleton class we use the method `getInstance()`

 Let's see this in a simple example: